System Image Recovery vs. System Restore in Windows 11/10/8/7 - Qiling

 access system restore and system image recovery in windows RE

 Step 5.
-Click either of the options you need, and follow the onscreen wizard to complete the system recovery process.
+To complete the system recovery process, click either of the options you need, and follow the onscreen wizard.

 Qiling Backup: One Tool for Two Recovery Needs

-Microsoft Windows indeed has backup and recovery solutions by default for users to make backups.
-It has File History for file backup and recovery, and System Backup and Restore (Windows 7) for system backup and recovery, and the System protection measure to create system restore points.
-However, they're all separate features that provide basic backup functions.
+Microsoft Windows has built-in backup and recovery solutions, including File History for file backup and recovery, System Backup and Restore (in Windows 7) for system backup and recovery, and System protection for creating system restore points.
+However, these features are separate and provide basic backup functions, rather than a comprehensive solution.

-Taking the time and learning curve in using either System Image Recovery and System Restore into consideration, we think Qiling Backup is a perfect alternative solution to protect Windows operating system.
-In addition, it's a comprehensive backup solution to files, hard disk/partition, emails, OS and everything you kept on a computer.
+Considering the time and learning curve involved in using System Image Recovery and System Restore, we recommend Qiling Backup as a perfect alternative solution to protect your Windows operating system.
+This comprehensive backup tool also safeguards files, hard disk/partition, emails, OS, and everything else on your computer.

 Create a backup: